Cryptographic Specifications of CryptPeer

 - 1:1 and group messaging;

-- file transfers, attachments;
+- file transfers and attachments;

-- encrypted audio/video recordings;
+- protected audio/video recordings;

-- audio/video calls / conferences;
+- audio/video calls and conferences;

 - encrypted backups.